architdatar/ml_uncertainty/README.md

 ## Benchmarking
 `NonLinearRegression`, `ParametricModelInference`, and `ErrorPropagation` classes have been benchmarked against the Python [statsmodels](https://www.statsmodels.org/stable/index.html) package.
-The codes for this can be found [here](tests/benchmarking/sm_linear_models.py).
+The codes for this can be found [here](tests/benchmarking/).
 To run these benchmarking codes, please install statsmodels using:
 ```
 pip install statsmodels==0.14.0
 ```

 The `EnsembleModelInference` does not have a code to benchmark it against to the best of my knowledge.
-However, it has followed ideas mentioned in various sources such as [Elements of Statistical Learning, Pg 249](https://hastie.su.domains/ElemStatLearn/), this [Stackoverflow answer](https://stats.stackexchange.com/questions/56895/do-the-predictions-of-a-random-forest-model-have-a-prediction-interval), and a few others.
+However, the code follows the ideas developed in the work by [Zhang et al. (2020)](https://www.tandfonline.com/doi/abs/10.1080/00031305.2019.1585288?journalCode=utas20).
+The test is that a $(1-\alpha)\times100$ % prediction interval must contain $(1-\alpha)$ proportion of the training data.
+See benchmarking codes [here](tests/benchmarking/) and more discussion [here](docs/theory/ensemble_models.md).

 Credits
 -------